bitprj/devrel/IMC_WhyReact/blog.md

 </div>

 What exactly is React (boring edition, also the one you should focus on)?
 React is a JavaScript library made for one purpose: to make the creation of UIs way more efficient than older methods.
-It’s essentially an extension of vanilla JS that comes with a small API serving as a medium between the programmer and the **DOM** (DOM stands for **Document Object Model** and is the tree structure that HTML uses to arrange elements on the page).
+It’s essentially an extension of vanilla JS that comes with a small but powerful API that serves as a medium between the programmer and the **DOM** (DOM stands for **Document Object Model** and is the tree structure that HTML uses to arrange elements on the page).
 Developers no longer have to manually communicate each little update to the browser; instead, developers simply tell React what to change and React uses something called the **Virtual DOM** to update the browser (more on this later).

 <div align='center'>
   <img src='./img/6.png' width='600' />